 Remember that even after giving a kitten a flea bath, the fleas will come back.
 The flea bath is a very effective solution to immediately take control of the situation but not enough to continue to repel fleas after bath time is over.

 Most flea shampoos are for use on kittens and cats over 12 weeks old.

 Get into the habit of checking your very young kitten for fleas daily and use a flea comb to keep fleas at bay.
 You don’t need to purchase a specific comb for kittens, a comb for an older cat will work just as well.

 Another natural way to kill fleas on kittens, in addition to bathing and using a flea comb, is to use Diatomaceous Earth which is safe for kittens.

 Are Fleas On Kittens Harmful to Health?

 While this is not often a problem in adult cats it is seen frequently in kittens.
-The reason being, although we refer to flea bites it is actually the flea sucking a small amount of blood through its proboscis.
-As a kitten has a low body weight a flea infestation can cause anaemia because of the blood loss.
+Although we refer to flea bites it is actually the flea sucking a small amount of blood through its proboscis.
+As a kitten has a low body weight, a flea infestation can cause anaemia because of the blood loss.